Russian locomotive class Ye: Design

 Although the production was to be American, the locomotive was designed by Russian engineers.
 This called for 10 drive wheels, a low axle loading, a large firebox to burn low-grade coal, and an overall similar design to the Э class 0-10-0.
 Because the weight of the boiler, particularly the firebox, caused the axle load on some axles to exceed 16 tonnes, it was decided to add a lead pony truck, thus turning it into a 2-10-0.
 This also allowed a slightly bigger boiler whilst keeping the axle loadings within acceptable limits.

 Some people, including Shchukin, would have rather ordered a 2-10-2 locomotive, but the decision was made to keep it as a 2-10-0, as its shorter length would allow it to fit on smaller turntables.
 Another reason was that the small drive wheels allowed a wide firebox above the wheels to be nearly as deep as a locomotive with a trailing axle.

 The cylinders were originally planned to be 630 mm stroke by 700 mm bore, but because America uses inches, the designers changed it to 635 mm stroke by 711.2 mm bore.
 It was originally planned to use plate frames, but since that would take time away from production in setting up the equipment in American factories, it was decided to use bar frames.

 At the same time, Russian designers were also planning for a tandem compound 2-10-0 and 0-10-0, and an ordinary 0-10-2 and 0-12-0 to be produced at home, but the orders were never implemented due to the factories being at the limit of their capacities.

-Diagrams showing the basic dimensions of four models.
+Diagrams showing the basic dimensions of four models, with dimensions in millimetres.